andrewavd/launchschool/oopprogramming/inheritance.md

 although the former is the preferred way.

-## Private, Protected and Public
+### Private, Protected and Public

-The last thhing we want to cover is something that's actually quite simple, but necessary.
-Tilght now, all the mehods in our `GoodDog` class are public methods.
-A **public method* is a method that is abailable to anyone who knows either the class name or the object's name.
+The last thing we want to cover is something that's actually quite simple, but necessary.
+Until now, all the mehods in our `GoodDog` class are public methods.
+A **public method** is a method that is available to anyone who knows either the class name or the object's name.
 These mehods are readily available for the rest of the program to use and comprise the class's *interface* (that's how other classes and objects will interact with this class and its objects).

-Sometime you'll have methods that are doing work in the class but don't need to be available to the rest of the program.
-These methods ca be defined as **private**.
-How do we define pribate mehoods?
-We use the reserved word `pribate` in our program and anytrhing below it is pribate (unless another reserved word is placed afterit ro negate ir).
+Sometimes you'll have methods that are doing work in the class but don't need to be available to the rest of the program.
+These methods can be defined as **private**.
+How do we define private mehoods?
+We use the reserved word `private` in our program and anytrhing below it is private (unless another reserved word is placed after it to negate it).

-In our `GoodDog` class we hae one operation that takes place that we could move into a private metod.
+In our `GoodDog` class we have one operation that takes place that we could move into a private metod.
 When we initialize an object, we calculate the dog's age in Dog years.
-Let's refactor this logic int a method and make it private so nothing outside of the class can useit.
+Let's refactor this logic into a method and make it private so nothing outside of the class can use it.

 ```ruby
 class GoodDog